mathe42/vite-plugin-comlink/README.md

 ```

-## Inline, ServiceWorker
-Are no longer supported.
-If vite adds support I will add it here.

 ## Module Worker
 Not all Browsers support module Workers (see https://caniuse.com/mdn-api_worker_worker_ecmascript_modules).
 This results in some Drawbacks for fastest and best support: